TCCON/tccon-qc-plots/README.md

 The optional **--cmap** argument can be used to change the colormap used in the plots, it must be one of the [matplotlib named colormaps](https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html)

 The optional **--show-all** argument can be used so that plots don't make use of fixed axis ranges, when given all the data points will appear in the plots, even huge outliers.

+The optional **--roll-gaps** argument can be used to set the Size of the rolling window in number of spectra, defaults to 500

+The optional **--roll-gaps** argument can be used to set the minimum time interval for which the data will be split for rolling stats, defaults to "20000 days" () [supports all the pandas timdelta specifiers: https://pandas.pydata.org/pandas-docs/stable/user_guide/timedeltas.html]

 The optional **--email** argument can be used to send the .pdf file of plots by email.
 The first argument is the sender email and the second argument is the recipient's email (comma separated for multiple recipients).
 Only tested for sender outlook accounts and gmail accounts that enabled less secured apps access.